Iniva-AS/pckasse-for-woocommerce.no/README.md

 - Copy, modify, or distribute this code
 - Use this code in your own projects
 - Create derivative works

-**Note:** The Quick3 for WooCommerce WordPress plugin itself is licensed under GPL v2 or later, as required by WordPress.
-This copyright notice applies only to the website code and content.

 For licensing inquiries, contact: hello@iniva.no